Le foto proibite di una signora per bene

-Le foto proibite di una signora per bene, also known as Forbidden Photos of a Lady Above Suspicion, is a 1970 giallo film directed by Luciano Ercoli.
+Le foto proibite di una signora per bene, also known as The Forbidden Photos of a Lady Above Suspicion, is a 1970 giallo film directed by Luciano Ercoli.
 Written by Ernesto Gastaldi and Mahnahén Velasco, the film stars Pier Paolo Capponi, Simon Andreu and Dagmar Lassander.
 The film, featuring a score written by Ennio Morricone, has received mixed to positive reviews from critics.

-Minou (Lassander) is the wife of Peter (Pier), a financially-struggling businessman.
+Minou (Lassander) is married to Peter (Pier), a financially-struggling businessman.
 She becomes the target of a menacing stranger who convinces Minou that her husband has murdered a business partner; unless she submits to a sadistic relationship with the stranger he will expose the husband to the police.